-Every Developer and Deployer would be required to make publicly available, in a readily accessible manner, a clear artificial intelligence policy with a summary of the types of ADTs in use or made available to others, and how the Deployer or Developer manages the reasonably foreseeable risks of algorithmic discrimination.
+Every Developer and Deployer would be required to make publicly available, in a readily accessible manner, a clear policy with a summary of the types of ADTs in use or made available to others, and how the Deployer or Developer manages the reasonably foreseeable risks of algorithmic discrimination.

-• Enforcement and Potential Penalties/Liability
+Enforcement and Potential Penalties/Liability

-In addition to the penalties for failure to submit an impact assessment, Deployers and Developers would be subject to civil actions brought by "a person" for any violation of the new law, in which a court could award compensatory damages, injunctive relief, declaratory relief, and attorney's fees and costs.
-There is an extremely narrow safe harbor provision - prior to commencing an action for injunctive relief, a person must provide 45 days' written notice, and if a Developer or Deployer demonstrates to the court within 45 days of receiving the written notice that it has cured a noticed violation and provided the person who gave the notice an express written statement that the violation has been cured and that no further violations shall occur, a claim for injunctive relief many not be maintained (unless the alleged violation is a repeat of a violation previously cured).
+In addition to the penalties for failure to submit an impact assessment and civil actions brought by persons injured by algorithmic discrimination, Deployers and Developers would be subject to civil actions brought by the state Attorney General, a district attorney, county counsel, city attorney, or city prosecutor for any violation of the new law, in which a court could award injunctive relief, declaratory relief, and attorney's fees and costs.
+Deployers and Developers would have an opportunity to cure violations before an action could be brought for injunctive relief.
+Prior to commencing an action for injunctive relief, the public attorney must provide 45 days' written notice, and the Deployer or Developer could avoid suit by curing the noticed violation and providing a statement under penalty of perjury.

-Status: Pending in the Assembly Privacy and Consumer Protection Committee.
+Status: Passed the Assembly Privacy and Consumer Protection and Judiciary Committees on party-line votes and is pending in the Assembly Appropriations Committee.